 |

-Definition | Physical vapor deposition (PVD) is a series of vacuum deposition methods used to produce films and coatings.
+Definition | Physical vapor deposition (PVD) is a series of vacuum deposition methods that produce films and coatings.
 PVD is characterized by a process in which the material changes from a condensed phase to a gas phase and then back to the condensed phase of the film (physical process).
 The most common PVD processes are sputtering and evaporation. | Chemical vapor deposition (CVD) is a vacuum deposition method.
 In a typical CVD, the wafer (substrate) is exposed to one or more volatile precursors that react and/or decompose on the surface of the substrate to produce the desired deposit.
 Volatile by-products are also typically produced which are removed by the gas stream through the reaction chamber. |

 Application | PVD is used to make articles that require films for mechanical, optical, chemical, or electronic functions.
 For example, semiconductor devices, thin-film solar panels, glass coatings, etc. | Chemical vapor deposition (CVD) is used to produce high-quality, high-performance solid materials.
 This process is commonly used in the semiconductor industry to produce thin films. |

 Temperature | Relatively low | The process temperature of the CVD method is very high and usually exceeds the tempering temperature of the high-speed steel.
-Thus in order to restore the hardness, the tools must be subjected to vacuum heat treatment after coating. |
+Thus to restore the hardness, the tools must be subjected to vacuum heat treatment after coating. |

 Cleaning Requirement | High | Low |